Demolition begins in Hobe Heights community in Hobe Sound

 "It's very bittersweet," Scholl said about watching the demolition.

-“These were people with families and they were our friends and it’s really kind of sad to see them go.
-But at the same time. it was really sad to see empty house here, too.”
+"These were people with families and they were our friends and it's really kind of sad to see them go," Scholl said.
+"But, at the same time, it was really sad to see empty house here, too."

 Scripps Only Content 2022